 What we don’t: Limited-edition designs sell out quickly.

 Take one look at Icelantic’s skis and you’ll immediately recognize that there’s something a little different going on here.
-Many designs we see on the mountain are fairly unassuming in appearance, but Icelantic artist Travis Parr uses inspiration from nature to create beautiful, colorful topsheets that stand out among the competition.
-These sticks are handmade in Colorado, excellent performers on and off piste, and made using high-quality materials and hardwearing constructions.
+Many designs we see on the mountain are unassuming in appearance, but Icelantic artist Travis Parr uses inspiration from nature to create beautiful, colorful topsheets that stand out.
+These skis are handmade in Colorado, are excellent performers on- and off-piste, and are made using high-quality materials.
 Value is another big selling point: The company offers a generous three-year warranty, along with prices that consistently undercut the competition.

-Icelantic’s Natural (and women’s Mystic) is one of our favorite backcountry designs: It has a solid build that holds up well over time, floats extremely well with a 101-millimeter waist (the women’s is 97mm underfoot), is easy to manage and flick around in tight spaces, and is fairly forgiving overall.
+Icelantic’s Natural (and women’s Mystic) is one of our favorite backcountry designs: It has a solid build that holds up well over time, floats extremely well for the 101-millimeter waist (the women’s is 97mm underfoot), is easy to manage and flick around in tight spaces, and is forgiving overall.
 For areas that get less snow and skiers who prefer groomed terrain, their Pioneer and women’s Riveter collections are also good performers.
 Icelantic only makes a handful of each design, meaning these skis tend to sell out quickly each year.
-But if you plan ahead, you won’t be disappointed.
+They aren't high-end performance go-to's like Black Crows, but they're a versatile brand with forgiving, well-built options.

 Elan